Pavel-Hrdina/Zettlkasten/Journal/2024-Feb-12 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	Today, I was kind, I did my best to control my self, even though, I have not been always successful, yet, it's a big leap to become a better you, so continue on your path, and you shall see where you are taken.

 2. **What did I do wrong?**

+	I have talked when I wasn't supposed to talk.

 4. **What duty remains undone?**

+	Toady, you did all that was your duty.

 5. **How will I improve tomorrow?**

+	Tomorrow, I will say onlly what must be said, and all else, I will keep to my self, I will let others aproach me if they want to, and give love to all.

 ## Other Methods